novak-99/ex/docs/source/Tutorials/Complex.rst

 The above code creates a complex number :math:`z = 4 + 3i`.

-If you prefer to use complex literals, you may either use cpplex's complex literal :code:`_j`, or C++'s complex literal :code:`i`:
+If you prefer to use complex literals, you may either use cpplex's complex literal :code:`_j` or C++'s complex literal :code:`i`:

 .. code-block:: cpp